Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Adblockers (uBlock Origin, etc.)
 * Clear cookies (cookie-clearing/whitelisting plugins)
 * Signal (because of authentication, not just for encryption)
+* Tape or a sticker over your webcam to frustrate video recording.
+(Cheap and easy!)
+* Take a headset (headphones + microphone), chop off the wiring below the sensors, and plug that in to your headset jack to frustrate audio recordings.

 # Individuals vs. The State